-- (A) The Town Manager or designee, shall be responsible for the interpretation, administration, and enforcement of the provisions of these Regulations, as amended, the Official Zoning Map, as amended, and of any decisions entered by the Planning Commission, Board of Adjustment, and/or Town Council, pursuant to this Subsection. - (B) No building permit, occupancy permit, or other permit or license shall be issued, nor shall any other action of approval be taken or allowed by the Town for any property which is not in compliance with the provisions of these Regulations, and any decision issued pursuant hereto.
+(A) The Town Manager or designee, shall be responsible for the interpretation, administration and enforcement of the provisions of these Regulations, as amended, the Official Zoning Map, as amended, and of any decisions entered by the Planning Commission, Board of Adjustment or Town Council, pursuant to this Section.

-- (C) Whenever necessary to make an inspection to enforce any of the provisions of these Regulations, or any provision of a decision entered, pursuant to this Section, or whenever there is reasonable cause to believe that a violation of any provision of these Regulations, or of any decision issued, pursuant to this Chapter exists, the Marshal, Town Manager or designee, Building Inspector, or their authorized representative, shall have the right to enter upon such building or premises at all reasonable times for purposes of inspection or to perform any other duty imposed by this Section.
-Prior to entering the property, 24-hour written or verbal notice shall be provided to the property owner.
-Prior to entry, they shall identify themselves and request permission to enter from the occupant or person in charge of the premises if they can be found by reasonable efforts.
-If entry is refused, they shall have recourse to any remedy provided by law to secure entry. - (D) The Town may maintain an action in a court of competent jurisdiction to enjoin any violation of these Regulations or of the terms of any decision entered pursuant to this Chapter. - (E) Any action which reduces the area of any site, lot, or tract in violation of the minimum dimensional requirements of these regulations shall be unlawful. - (F) It shall be unlawful to violate any of the provisions of these Regulations, or the terms of any decision entered pursuant to this Subsection.
+- (B) No building permit, occupancy permit, or other permit or license shall be issued, nor shall any other action of approval be taken or allowed by the Town for any property which is not in compliance with the provisions of these Land Use Regulations, and any decision issued pursuant hereto. - (C) Whenever necessary to make an inspection to enforce any of the provisions of these Land Use Regulations, or any provision of a decision entered, pursuant to this Section, or whenever there is reasonable cause to believe that a violation of any provision of these Land Use Regulations, or of any decision issued, pursuant to this Section exists, the Marshal, Town Manager or designee, Building Inspector, or their authorized representative, shall have the right to enter upon such building or premises at all reasonable times for purposes of inspection or to perform any other duty imposed by this Section.
+Prior to entering the property, they shall provide 24-hour written or verbal notice.
+Prior to entry, they shall identify themself and request permission to enter from the occupant or person in charge of the premises if they can be found by reasonable efforts.
+If entry is refused, they shall have recourse to any remedy provided by law to secure entry. - (D) The Town may maintain an action in a court of competent jurisdiction to enjoin any violation of these Land Use Regulations or of the terms of any decision entered pursuant to this Section. - (E) Any action which reduces the area of any site, lot or tract in violation of the minimum dimensional requirements of these regulations shall be unlawful. - (F) It shall be unlawful to violate any of the provisions of these Land Use Regulations, or the terms of any decision entered pursuant to this Section.
 Any person convicted of such a violation may be punished by a fine of up to \$300.00.
-Each day any violation continues shall constitute a separate violation. - (G) Continuing Violations of these Regulations, the terms of any decision issued pursuant to this Chapter, or any subdivision plat restrictions, are hereby declared to be a nuisance and may be abated in any lawful manner.
+Each day any violation continues shall constitute a separate violation. - (G) Continuing Violations of this Section, the terms of any decision issued pursuant to this Section, or any subdivision plat restrictions, are hereby declared to be a nuisance and may be abated in any lawful manner.